NTDuyy/Topic_classification_on_ecommerce_reviews/README.md

-# Topic modelling for Vietnamese product reviews
+# Topic classification of vietnamese product reviews in e-commerce using PhoBERT
 This repository provides source code for our [paper](https://link.springer.com/article/10.1057/s41270-025-00402-w):

     @article{nguyen2025topic,